hackiftekhar/IQKeyboardManager/README.md

 ## Properties and functions usage

-You can find some documentation about properties, methods and their uses [here](https://github.com/hackiftekhar/IQKeyboardManager/blob/master/PROPERTIES%20%26%20FUNCTIONS.md).
+You can find some wiki documentation about properties, methods and their uses [here](https://github.com/hackiftekhar/IQKeyboardManager/wiki/Properties-&-Functions).

 LICENSE